withastro/docs/src/pages/en/guides/server-side-rendering.md

 #### Manual Install

 You can also add an adapter manually by installing the package and updating `astro.config.mjs` yourself.
-(See the links above for adapter-specific instructions to complete the following two steps to enable SSR.)
+(See the links above for adapter-specific instructions to complete the following two steps to enable SSR).
 Using `my-adapter` as an example placeholder, the instructions will look something like:

 1. Install the adapter to your project dependencies using your preferred package manager: